azertfx/RT/README.md

 ## About
-**RT** is a project i made it during my student years at 1337 School khouribga (one of 42 network), This project is the first step to create a Raytracing program, for you to finally be able to render computer-generated images.
+**RT** is a project i made it during my student years at 1337 School khouribga (one of 42 Network), This project is the first step to create a Raytracing program, for you to finally be able to render computer-generated images.

 ## Project Contents :